suryaravikumar-pixer/Blog_application/README.md

 ## Documentation

-## Set up a virtual an environment and activate
+## Set up a virtual environment and activate

 I have done all this in my git bash terminal.
 Make dir for this proejct, then follow the below steps
 ```python